Help your child learn about their world, the differences between cities and states, and how to read a map with these 11 geography books for kids.

-Here are some startling facts I learned from my son’s after school care program:
+Here are some startling facts I learned from my son’s former after school care program:

 - Most primary school students don’t understand the differences between a city, state and country.

 - Many kindergarten through second graders refer to California as a country rather than a state.

 - Seven out of 10 of these same kids think the words “country” and “state” are interchangeable.

 Introducing kids to geography and our globe is a fantastic way to learn about where we live.
 For instance, explain that the Earth consists of seven continents, and that most are further segmented into countries.
 From there, countries divide into states, cities, towns, and right down to our own home.

 You can also hang a large world map for them to point to and discuss with you.
 A globe would also be a fantastic way to show the geography of our planet on a 3D model.